#CommitToAct in Sweden

 The People’s Exhibition will be an interactive display held for the duration of the Ministerial Conference in one of Stockholm’s busiest throughfares.
 It will enable the general public and conference attendees to experience the dangerous road conditions faces by citizens around the world, hear stories from those affected by crashes, and find out about the scale of the road safety crisis and the solutions that could fix it.
 Find more details below.

-The People’s Survey is gathering the voices of citizens around the world to demonstrate the impact that road crashes are having on the lives of normal people: how crashes have affected their relationships, physical and psychological well-being, and ability to work or complete their educations.
-In addition, it is capturing how safe people feel on their streets.
+The People’s Survey, conducted by the Alliance and Accountability International, gathered the voices of citizens around the world to demonstrate the impacts of road crashes on the lives of victims, friends and family beyond death and physical injury.
+In addition, it captured how safe people feel on their streets.
 The first presentation of the results will be held on the eve of the Ministerial Conference and will form an advocacy base for the Alliance and it’s members.
+Following the presentation, a panel of experts will reflect on the results before opening the floor to questions from the public.

 - 17:30 – 18:30 People’s Meeting

 The People’s Meeting will be held at the Exhibition.
 This will be a call for action from civil society leaders to their governments to #CommitToAct for road safety.
-It will feature a symbolic act where empty pairs of shoes representing the 3700 lives lost on the roads everyday will be unveiled.
+It will feature an introduction to the People’s Exhibition, a short presentation addressing the human side of road incidents, and a symbolic act where empty pairs of shoes representing the 3700 lives lost on the roads everyday will be unveiled.
+This meeting will demonstrate to leaders around the world that the road safety community is united, that we are concerned, and that we are committed to holding them accountable for the promises they make to address road safety in their countries.

 19 – 20 February 2020